xiaodongliang/extract-view.and.data.api/README.md

 Translating files / Extracting 'bubbles'

 1. Start your favorite browser supporting HTML5 and WEBGL and browse to [http://localhost/](http://localhost/).
-   <b>Note:</b> In case you use a different port above do not forget to include it in teh URL.
+   <b>Note:</b> In case you use a different port above do not forget to include it in the URL.
 I.e.
    [http://localhost:3000/](http://localhost:3000/).
 2. Drag'n Drop your files into the 'Drop area' or browse for individual files.
    Tips: start with the main file in your file has dependencies, that will build the connections automatically.